ChristianSauer/dotnetAutomaticInterface/README.md

 ## Changelog

+### 6.0.2

+- Added feature to allow generated interfaces to reference other generated interfaces

 ### 6.0.0

 Forked from [AutomaticInterface](https://github.com/codecentric/net_automatic_interface) because I no longer work there and it is uncertain if somebody takes it over.